eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 5.4 Attestation Rulebooks

-This document specifies the concept of an Attestation Rulebook.
+This section specifies the concept of an Attestation Rulebook.
 For each type of attestation, such as a PID, an mDL, a diploma, or an e-prescription, an Attestation Rulebook specifies the attribute schema and proof mechanisms of that attestation, and, when required, the trust mechanisms for authentication and authorisation.
 Each attestation has an attestation type.
 The attribute schema specified in the Attestation Rulebook defines the unique identifier, syntax, and semantics of all attributes that can be part of that attestation.

 An Attestation Rulebook also makes some choices regarding the protocol(s) for presentation that must be supported by the relevant attestations.
 [Topic 12] contains the requirements for Attestation Rulebooks.